-An unintended consequence of the exemption process is that the workplace has time to train or employ a vaccinated worker to do the work, which may place the exempted worker’s employment at risk.
+An unintended consequence of the exemption process is that it may place the exempted worker’s employment at risk.

 Workers at the New Zealand border face higher risks of exposure to COVID-19 than most other workers.
 Regular testing is part of our rapid response to detect any cases so we can eliminate COVID-19.
 It protects the health of workers, their families and whānau and the wider community.

 The Border Workforce Testing Register is a secure online tool developed by the Ministry of Health to assist PCBUs (Person Conducting Business or Undertaking) with their record keeping in respect of a border worker’s COVID-19 swabbing dates and testing activity.

 The Register also records the vaccination status of border workers.
 To ensure worker privacy, the Register does not record the results of a test, only the date a swab was taken.